Skip to main content

 How many licenses will be issued and how long will it take?

-There are no official caps on the number of licenses, however, there are limits included in the law with respect to the initial number of licenses and the Division of Cannabis Control has the power to decide whether to issue additional licenses, or cap licenses for specific areas, based on the balance of supply and demand in the market.
-The initial number of licenses will be affected by the below allocation of licenses to medical establishments.
+Under the original legislation, there were no official caps on the number of licenses, although it included limits with respect to the initial number of licenses and giving the Division of Cannabis Control the power to decide whether to issue additional licenses, or cap licenses for specific areas, based on the balance of supply and demand in the market.

 States have varying regulations for different types of licenses with some limiting how many licenses one entity or one individual can hold at one time to mitigate fears of market domination by large actors.
 Of the previous 23 states that have legalized adult-use marijuana, ten have enacted license limits based on an established cap or contingent on county population.
 Arizona limits licenses relative to the total number of pharmacies operating in the state.